rakeshcheekatimala/progressbar/README.md

 - [x] Implemented StoryBook and Stories related to the components
 - [x] Adding husky which runs the linter and formats the source code before commit
 - [x] Added scripts to run the code coverage
+- [x] Added Visual Testing test-cases and scripts to run the visual testing